Izh 2715: Emergence of the van and the start of production

-After refinement, the new van-bodied vehicle was put into production under the designation Izh 2715, in line with the new model numbering system.
+After refinement, the new van-bodied vehicle was put into production under the designation Izh-2715, in line with the new model numbering system.
 Unlike the prototypes, the cargo compartment was an integral part of the lower body.
-The upper housing was a separate part, attached at the end of assembly, a necessity due to the desire to produce the commercial vehicles on production lines designed for Moskvitch 412 sedans.
-Although the cargo compartment was not wider than the body, its sides rose almost vertically at the rear, allowing for significant widening compared to the driver’s cabin and the Moskvitch 434’s cargo area.
+The upper housing was a separate part, attached at the end of assembly, a necessity due to the desire to produce the commercial vehicles on production lines designed for Moskvitch-412 sedans.
+Although the cargo compartment was not wider than the body, its sides rose almost vertically at the rear, allowing for significant widening compared to the driver’s cabin and the Moskvitch-434’s cargo area.
 The roof over the cargo compartment was raised, and the rear featured symmetrical double doors, with an opening height of 1,060 mm and a width of 1,040 mm.
 The cargo space volume was 2.6 m³, with a height of 1,170 mm (compared to 1.5 m³ and 875 mm in the Moskvitch).
 On the downside, the Izh had less body rigidity and cargo compartment sealing, making it less suitable for certain goods.
 There was a partition with a window between the cabin and the cargo area, and the spare wheel was stored behind the passenger seat.
 The vehicle had a payload capacity of between 350 and 400 kg.
 If necessary, the upper part of the cargo compartment housing could be removed along with the rear doors, converting it into a pickup body without a rear tailgate, although this was rarely done in practice.
-The upper part of the serial vans’ housing was reinforced with three horizontal recessed grooves, and the lower side panels had two grooves (introduced after the trial series).
-The power source was the 1.5-liter UZAM-412 gasoline engine, producing 75 hp, manufactured by the Ufa Engine Industrial Association in Ufa, the same engine used in the Moskvitch 412.
+The upper part of the serial vans’ housing was reinforced with three horizontal recessed grooves, and the lower side panels had two reinforcement grooves (introduced after the trial series).
+The power source was the 1.5-liter UZAM-412 gasoline engine, producing 75 hp, manufactured by the Ufa Engine Industrial Association in Ufa, the same engine used in the Moskvitch-412 and all of its derivatives.
 The vehicle's floor and suspension were not significantly altered or reinforced compared to the passenger model.

-From November 1972 to the end of the year, the first batch of 829 Izh 2715 vehicles was produced, with mass production beginning in 1973 (33,271 units), and by 1974, production had increased to 45,800 units.
-The 2715 model was also sold under the commercial designation Izh 1500 GR.
+From November 1972 to the end of the year, the first batch of 829 Izh-2715 vehicles was produced, with mass production beginning in 1973 (33,271 units), and by 1974, production had increased to 45,800 units.
+The Izh-2715 and Izh-27151 were originally badged as "ИЖ 1500 ГР" (ГР from "грузовой", cargo) on the rear doors and the tailgate respectively, but the badge was discontinued in circa 1977-1978, and from that point onward, the cars had "ИЖ 2715" or "ИЖ 27151" directly embossed into the metal on the same places.